Den-im-rupera/shopping-basket-ts/README.md

 # Shopping Basket Calculator

-This is a scalable TypeScript program that calculates the total cost of a shopping basket, dynamically supporting price and discount logic.
+This is a scalable TypeScript program that calculates the total cost of a shopping basket, dynamically supporting price, currency and discount logic.

 ## Features